Carnagion/dissertation/diss/diss.typ

         #figure(
             furini-subset-results,
             caption: [
-                Results for subsets of the benchmark instances introduced by #cite(<furini-improved-horizon>, form: "prose") using various de-icing strategies
+                Results for subsets of the benchmark instance FPT01 introduced by #cite(<furini-improved-horizon>, form: "prose") using various de-icing strategies
             ],
         ) <furini-subset-results>
     ],